anticensority/runet-censorship-bypass/README.md

 My maxim is "Your freedom ends when it starts to confine the freedom of others".

-Looking at how Russian government [distorts TV](https://therussianreader.wordpress.com/2015/11/22/russian-truckers-strike-dagestan/) and blocks Internet, I decided to write an Anti-censorship extension for Chomium before they strike first.
+Looking at how Russian government [distorts TV](https://therussianreader.wordpress.com/2015/11/22/russian-truckers-strike-dagestan/) and blocks Internet, I decided to write an anti-censorship extension for Chromium before they strike me first.

 For good or bad, Russian government blocks
 [Main Kampf](https://en.wikipedia.org/wiki/Mein_Kampf) and
 [critics of Putin](http://www.reuters.com/article/2014/03/13/us-russia-internet-idUSBREA2C21L20140313).

-## PAC-script performance analysis
+## PAC-script Performance Analysis

 ```javascript
 if (Is_subdomain_of( host, blocked_hosts ))